jglatts/JDG-Shell/README.md

 ------------------------------------------------------ JDG Shell Manual ------------------------------------------------------

-This is a simple linux shell, written in c, that can be run in either batch more or interactive mode.
+This is a simple linux shell, written in c, that can be run in either batch mode or interactive mode.
 It features file input and output redirection, pipes, background processing, and parrallel processing.
 These features are disccused in depth later in this manual.
 We will first talk about running the shell in interactive mode.